 Construction accidents can cause both traumatic injuries and long-term wear-and-tear conditions.

-Common work-related construction injuries include:
+Common construction worker injuries include:

 - Back and spinal cord injuries